hpi-swa-lab/qinoq/.github/pull_request_template.md

 ## Features that still work:
 ### Sequences in GlobalTimeline:

-- [ ] the tree sequence is resizeable both left and right
+- [ ] the tree sequence is resizeable both left and right, this can be reversed
 - [ ] the day sequence can't be dragged or resized onto the night sequence, instead it will snap to the night sequence and the snap indicator is shown
 - [ ] the day sequence can be dragged to the middle layer, it will snap onto the tree sequence
 - [ ] the night sequence can't be dragged or resized beyond the timeline bounds